-1.1 To ensure support for the school ethos, the School expects all students to display high standards of behaviour at all times.
+1.1 To ensure support for the school ethos, our school expects all students to display high standards of behaviour at all times.
 Students will learn best in a safe and calm atmosphere, and good behaviour is essential to enable students to feel secure.
 Good behaviour will allow for teaching and learning to take place at a high standard.
-The Behaviour, Discipline and Rewards Policy is intended to ensure consistency across the school, reward good behaviour and promote the teaching of high expectations using behaviour for learning in the classroom.
+The Behaviour, Discipline and Rewards Policy and associated appendices are intended to ensure consistency across the school, reward good behaviour and promote the teaching of high expectations using behaviour for learning in the classroom.